chauff/cse1500-web-transcripts/_lectures/http.md

 <sup>Response header (partially shown).
 Firefox, August 30, 2020. </sup>

 Thus, the Guardian homepage goes stale after sixty seconds in a web cache, a sensible timing, given the nature of the news web site.
-You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (🚩for more information, [take a look at the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
+You also see here that `Cache-Control` directives can contain more than just the seconds-until-stale though most of these directives are beyond the scope of this lecture (:cookie: for more information, [take a look at the `Cache-Control` MDN page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).

 Finally, we note that modern browsers have an [HTTP cache](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/http-caching) as well, which works analogously to the introduced web cache, relying on the same HTTP header fields to make caching decisions.
 The browser's cache can be considered as a *private cache* as it exists only on the local machine.
 The directive `private` in the Guardian's `Cache-Control` settings :point_up: tells the caches which ones are allowed to cache the response: in this case only the browser cache.
 In contrast, the directive `public` means that any type of cache can store a copy of the response.
 A browser's HTTP cache is useful as it reduces the load on the origin server; for instance, a click on the browser's back button does not typically result in a new HTTP request, instead the cached resource is served.